joseconti/woo-redsys-gateway-light/readme.txt

 You can find the PRO version at [WooCommerce.com](https://woocommerce.com/products/redsys-gateway/)

-With this extension you get all you need for use Redsys & Iupay Gateway.
+With this extension you get all you need for use Redsys Gateway.

 * Always compatible with latest WooCommerce version & continuous audits by WooCommerce Team.
 * WPML compatible.